 It’s important that you don’t allow your child to keep what he took; he should never benefit in any way from taking something from someone else.
 You don’t ever want stealing to pay off.

-Many parents will call in to the Parental Support Line when their kids have taken something from a store.
+Many parents will call 1-on-1 Coaching when their kids have taken something from a store.
 They’re worried their child will be prosecuted if he takes the shoplifted item back.
 They decide to give the child a consequence, such as no T.V., but they allow the child to keep the stolen item.
 It's really best to require your child to take the item back to the store.
 I understand this can be a complicated decision, depending on the age of your child and where you live.
 This has to be a choice you make after weighing all possible outcomes.
 But even if you decide against having your child take it back, make sure he doesn’t get off scot–free.
 Give him consequences at home—and do not let him keep the item.
 You ultimately want your child to learn that when you harm someone, even if it's the owner of a store, you should make amends directly to that person—which is why the best lesson is for your child to take the item back.

 When Your Child Uses Your Credit Card